Two goals in 12 games: Benzema drought could derail Madrid's season again | Goal.com

 He and Zidane will be wondering why things have become a lot harder since Christmas.
 Benzema missed the Spanish Super Cup in early January because his leg was bruised, not starting a game between January 4 and January 26.

-That near-three week period may have disrupted his considerable momentum – especially considering the winter break arrived at the end of December.
+That three-week period may have disrupted his considerable momentum – especially considering the winter break arrived at the end of December.

 Perhaps the state of grace he was in during 2019 was unsustainable but Zidane’s shift to a 4-5-1 formation didn’t help Benzema, although the coach has brought the 4-3-3 back in the past couple of games.